jamesbuckett/ckad-questions/03-ckad-deployment.md

-## Sample CKAD Pod Questions and Answers
+## Sample CKAD Application Deployment Questions and Answers

+### Application Deployment – 20%
+* Use Kubernetes primitives to implement common deployment strategies (e.g. blue/green or canary)
+* Understand Deployments and how to perform rolling updates **
+* Use the Helm package manager to deploy existing packages

-#### 01-03.
+#### 03-01.
 Create a namespace called `deployment-namespace`.
 Create a Deployment called `my-deployment`, with `three` replicas, using the `nginx` image inside the namespace.
 Expose `port 80` for the nginx container.
 The containers should be named `my-container`.
 Each container should have a `memory request` of 25Mi and a `memory limit` of 100Mi.

 <details><summary>show</summary>
 <p>